-After school activities are now underway.
 Transportation is available to students staying after school Tuesdays, Wednesdays and Thursdays, departing at 4:45PM.
 All students must be picked up promptly and no later than 4:45PM.
 Late Bus routes are posted in the cafeteria.
 Please be aware that after school late bus numbers and routes may differ from your child's normal school day bus routes.

 There are two blocks after school, 2:15-3:30PM and 3:45-4:45PM.
 Students do not have to stay for the second block and may walk or be picked up at 3:30pm.
 Students may not leave and return for afterschool activities; they must stay.
 Students should bring a snack from home, they may also purchase snack from the vending machine after school or during lunch.
 Parents/Guardians must complete the required Afterschool Registration Form before their student stays after.

 Questions?
-Please contact the After School Program Specialist Ms. Kardelis at email@example.com or 703.846.8820
+Please contact the After School Program Specialist Ms. Kardelis at email@example.com or 703.846.8820.

 The 2019-20 FCPS School Calendar can be found HERE.